meker12/commerce-channels.en/help/amazon-channel/listing-changes-log.md

 # Listing Changes Log

-The Listing Changes Log shows the changes that have occurred in your [!DNL Amazon Seller Account] as a reflection of your [!DNL Amazon Sales Channel] settings.
-This log indicates the global changes that have been synced between Amazon and [!DNL Amazon Sales Channel].
+The Listing Changes Log shows the changes that have occurred in your [!DNL Amazon Seller Account] as a reflection of your Amazon sales channel settings.
+This log indicates the global changes that have been synced between Amazon and Amazon sales channel.
 This log includes listing changes for a product SKU such as the type of action (change), brief description of the change, and the date of the change.

 No actions are available for the log.
 It is a review-only feature.

-[!DNL Amazon Sales Channel] Home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.
+Amazon sales channel home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.

 ![Listing Changes Log](assets/amazon-listing-changes-log.png)